Test Directory

 General additional information

-Mutation in NPM1 gene is observed in approximately 30% of AML cases and is frequently associated with a normal karyotype.
-The presence of a NPM1 mutation in the absence of a FLT3 internal tandem duplication (or low level allele ratio) is associated with a more favourable prognosis in AML.
+Mutation in the NPM1 gene is observed in approximately 30% of AML cases and is frequently associated with a normal karyotype.
+The presence of an NPM1 mutation in the absence of a FLT3 internal tandem duplication is associated with a more favourable prognosis in AML.

 FLT3 (ITD and D835) mutation detection is also available for AML patients at diagnosis.